Soyle-Productions/soyle-stories-user-manual/how do I.../remove/a location from my project.md

 ## There are two ways to remove a location from your project, assuming you've created the location:

-1. Open the Locations List Tool
+1. Assuming you have the Locations List Tool open
 2. Right-click the location
 3. Confirm the deletion in the dialogue popup
 4. Select "Delete" from the drop-down

 OR

-1. Open the Locations List Tool
+1. Assuming you have the Locations List Tool open
 2. Click on the location
 3. Click the "Options" button at the top
 4. Confirm the deletion in the dialogue popup